joshwalker9115/web3forms-svelte/DESIGN_DOC.md

             - Custom function call on form submission failure.
         - `inputClass`
             - If only using standard fields and you already have a global style class for your inputs, pass it to this prop to apply it to the standard fields.
+        - `formClass`
+            - Similar to `inputClass` but applies over the containing form.
         - `status`
             - Control over a status message is available via this prop.
 Without passing anything to this prop it will display "Submitting..." and then standard API response, depending upon success or failure.
         - `disableStatus`